etamity/dashpad/README.md

 export * from './NewPlguin';
 ```

-Also you can copy the template `__SamplePlugin` folder, you can find it under `plugins` folder to start your new plugin.
+Also we can copy the template `__SamplePlugin` folder, we can find it under `plugins` folder to start your new plugin.

 ### NewPlguin.js